 - Client Id - specific to the Orchestrator application itself, it is the same for all users and Orchestrator services on a specific platform.
-For example, all the Orchestrator services on platform.uipath.com have the same Client Id value.
+For example, all the Orchestrator services on cloud.uipath.com have the same Client Id value.

 - Click the button next to each of the above-mentioned API access information to copy its value.

 You can use the copied information in the process of consuming your Cloud API.

 - In the Services page, click the button next to a service and select the API Access option.
 The API Access window is displayed.